 How to Access Windows Update Settings

-- Click on the Start Menu
+- Click on the Start Menu or click on search "windows update"

 - Go to Settings → Update & Security